joegilkes/ASESurfaceFinder/README.md

 66000/66000 sites classified correctly (accuracy = 1.0).
 ```

-However, if this validation fails for any sites, ASESurfaceFinder prints them in a table where `h` is the sampled adsorbate height and `d` is the distance in Angstroms away from the ideal absorption site:
+However, if this validation fails for any sites, ASESurfaceFinder prints them in a table where `h` is the sampled adsorbate height and `d` is the distance in Angstroms away from the ideal adsorption site:

 ```
 63559/66000 sites classified correctly (accuracy = 0.9630151515151515).